Christopher Duntsch: Reactions

 Duntsch's conviction has been called a precedent-setting case, as it is believed to be the first time in U.S. history that a physician was convicted on criminal charges for actions taken in the course of medical work.
 The Dallas County district attorney's office called it "a historic case with respect to prosecuting a doctor who had done wrong during surgery."

 Testifying for the defense, UT Southwestern director of neurosurgery Carlos Bagley said that "the only way this happens is that the entire system fails the patients."
 A neurosurgery expert for Duntsch's defense team himself said, "The conditions which created Dr. Duntsch still exist, thereby making it possible for another to come along."

 In popular culture

-Wondery Media launched a podcast called Dr. Death, with the first season of ten episodes focusing on Duntsch.
+Wondery Media launched a podcast Dr. Death, with the first season of ten episodes focusing on Duntsch.

-Dr. Death, an eight episode television mini-series based on the podcast, began streaming on Peacock on July 15, 2021.
+Dr. Death, an eight-episode television mini-series based on the podcast, began streaming on Peacock on July 15, 2021.
 It stars Joshua Jackson as Duntsch, Alec Baldwin as Robert Henderson, Christian Slater as Randall Kirby, and AnnaSophia Robb as Michelle Shughart.
 A follow-up docuseries, Dr. Death: The Undoctored Story, was later released on Peacock on July 29, 2021, featuring interviews with some of Duntsch's patients and colleagues, as well as with Henderson, Kirby and Shughart.

 In 2019, Duntsch was the focus of the premiere episode of License to Kill, Oxygen's series on criminal medical professionals.
 Duntsch's criminal activity was also profiled in the 2021 episode "The Real Dr. Death", of the television series American Greed.

+In 2024, an episode of Murder by Medic focused on Duntsch's case.